khirsch/ghostland/README.md

 ## Description

-This is the source code from my personal portfolio site, [Ghostland](http://ghost.land/).
+This is the source code for my personal portfolio site, [Ghostland](http://ghost.land/).

 ## Installation